360 Systems Model 2800

 The Parametric Comes of Age

-The 360 Systems Model 2800 Programmable Equalizer is available in single and dual channel versions.
-Options include balanced transformer output, and remote control capability for automation and time code cueing.
+The 360 Systems Model 2800 Programmable Equaliser is available in single and dual channel versions.
+Options include balanced transformer output, and remote-control capability for automation and time code cueing.

 Specifications